dh-trier/wlv/schemas/wlv-label-docs.md

     * diamond
     * trapezoid
     * octogon
+    * circular
+    * ellipsoid
     * other.

 #### sizeH
 The height of the label measured in millimeters.
+(This attribute is mandatory, but can also take the value "tbc" if the size data is not available.)

 - Status: Mandatory.
 - Contained by element: [physical](#physical).